buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 - If you make your living off immorality, it takes a huge toll on your mind, relationships, and health.

 {% include inline_content.html category="articles" slug="what-the-buddha-would-not-do_analayo" %}
-- What kinds of things do liberated beinga _never_ do?
+- What kinds of things do liberated beings _never_ do?
 And why not?

 {% include inline_content.html category="av" slug="early-buddhism_ethics_sujato-and-brahmali" %}
 - A lecture introducing Buddhist Ethics, particularly from the perspective of early Buddhism.